 Lamb is a completely new food for me.
 (Both the cooking of it and the eating of it.
 I don’t recall ever trying it before this.)
-Our CSA from Double Check Ranch offered a lamb roast as an option a couple weeks ago.
+Our CSA offered a lamb roast as an option a couple of weeks ago.
 I couldn’t resist trying it.

 - 2-5 pound leg of lamb well trimmed and fat removed (my roast was just over 2 pounds)

 - Preheat the oven to 325 degrees.
 Line a shallow pan with foil and set a baking rack inside it.
 (My roast was quite small and I was able to set a small cooling rack on a quarter sheet pan.)

 - Trim any excess fat or membrane off of the lamb and then rub well with black pepper and just a touch of rosemary.
 Place it on the baking rack and roast in the oven until it reaches 130-135 degrees.
 When the roast reaches 120 degrees, salt it well and place back in the oven.
 (I simply reached into the oven and salted mine there.
 Feel free to play it a little safer than I did.)

 - I roasted mine fairly cold from the refrigerator and it took about 1 1/2 hours to reach 133 degrees.
 Remove from the oven and let rest about 10 minutes before carving.
 Enjoy!